Force field (chemistry): Bond potential

 where $k_{ij}$ is the force constant, $l_{ij}$ is the bond length, and $l_{0,ij}$ is the value for the bond length between atoms $i$ and $j$ when all other terms in the force field are set to 0.
 The term $l_{0,ij}$ is at times differently defined or taken at different thermodynamic conditions.

 The bond stretching constant $k_{ij}$ can be determined from the experimental infrared spectrum, Raman spectrum, or high-level quantum-mechanical calculations.
 The constant $k_{ij}$ determines vibrational frequencies in molecular dynamics simulations.
 The stronger the bond is between atoms, the higher is the value of the force constant, and the higher the wavenumber (energy) in the IR/Raman spectrum.

 Though the formula of Hooke's law provides a reasonable level of accuracy at bond lengths near the equilibrium distance, it is less accurate as one moves away.
 In order to model the Morse curve better, one could employ cubic and higher powers.
 However, for most practical applications these differences are negligible, and inaccuracies in predictions of bond lengths are on the order of the thousandth of an angstrom, which is also the limit of reliability for common force fields.
 A Morse potential can be employed instead to enable bond breaking and higher accuracy, even though it is less efficient to compute.
 For reactive force fields, bond breaking and bond orders are additionally considered.

+Angle potential

+Angular vibrations are usually described through a spring equation as well: